 What is the reduction?
 In both cases the exemption reduces the actual value of your residential property by 50% up to a maximum of $100,000.
 For example, if your home was valued at $200,000, the exemption would reduce the taxable value to $100,000.

 Do I qualify?
 Eligibility for the Senior Homestead Exemption

 The qualifying senior must be at least 65 years of age as of January 1 of the year of application.

 The qualifying senior must occupy the property as his or her primary residence, and be the owner of record and must have done so for at least ten consecutive years prior to January 1 of the tax year.
 Limited exceptions to the ownership and occupancy requirements are detailed in the qualifications section of the application.

 To apply complete an application and turn it in to the Assessor Department by July 15.
-Applications may be printed from this page or contact the Central Records Office at 303.464.5819.
+Applications may be printed from this page or contact the Community Assistance Center at 303.464.5819.